 Trauma events can produce symptoms of anxiety, anger, suicidal thoughts, ADHD, panic attacks, or harsh self-judgments, and freeze responses.
 Trauma is often experienced by people who later become alcoholics and drug-addicted.

-Trauma isn’t just experienced by soldiers in combat that end up with PTSD.
-These same PTSD symptoms can be the result of an alcoholic parent, a car accident, surgery experience, abusive relationship, sexual assault, abuse, or bullying.
+Trauma isn’t just experienced by soldiers in combat that develops PTSD.
+These same PTSD symptoms are the result of an alcoholic parent, a car accident, surgery, abusive relationship, sexual assault, abuse, or bullying.
 You don’t even need to experience them directly.
-When you watch someone get bullied, or suffer a traumatic event your brain is cataloging that experience in a way that can bring up fears later.
+When you watch someone get bullied or suffer a traumatic event your brain is cataloging that experience in a way that can bring up fears later.
 It is calculating that this might happen to you.

-Listen to the podcast as I give an overview of trauma symptoms, how a person’s nervous system responds to distort and confuse a person when triggered, and the best modalities for treatment.
-The effects of trauma can be undone and your brain and nervous system trained to be self regulating and calm again.
+Listen to the podcast as I give an overview of trauma symptoms and how a person’s nervous system responds to distort and confuse a person when triggered.
+I also share some of the better modalities for treatment.
+The effects of trauma can be undone and your brain and nervous system trained to be self-regulating and calm again.

 Follow these 5 steps to get a good foundation and understanding for overcoming trauma issues.